TheresaFregoso/CA-Fire-Analysis/README.md

-# Fire-Analysis: Confronting the Growing Threat of Wildfires: Urgent Actions and Impacts
+# The Growing Threat of Wildfires: Urgent Actions and Impacts

 ## Project Partners: